KDE/haruna/README.md

 - configurable shortcuts and mouse buttons

 - quick jump to next chapter by middle click on progress bar

+- custom mpv commands, can be run at start up or on keyboard shortcut

 # Dependencies
 Dependencies will be printed by `cmake` when building.